Matt Sharp: 1991–1999: Weezer and the Rentals

 In mid-1991, Sharp moved north to Berkeley, California, to pursue what the Weezer collaborator Karl Koch described as "some sorta symphonic keyboard sequencing music".
 In January 1992, Wilson showed Sharp material he and Cuomo had been working on.
 Impressed, Sharp returned to Los Angeles to join the band.
 Sharp became the group's bassist and de facto manager.

-Cuomo, Wilson, Sharp and Cropper formed Weezer on February 14, 1992.
+Cuomo, Wilson, Sharp and Cropper formed Weezer in 1992.
 Their first show was on March 19, 1992, closing for Keanu Reeves' band Dogstar.
 Cuomo gave Sharp one year to get the band a record deal before Cuomo accepted a scholarship at the University of California, Berkeley.
 In November, Weezer recorded a demo, The Kitchen Tape, including a version of the future Weezer single "Say It Ain't So".
 The demo was heard by Todd Sullivan, an A&R man at Geffen Records, who signed Weezer in June 1993.

 Weezer released their self-titled debut album in May 1994.
 It was certified platinum in January 1995.
 In early 1994, Sharp founded the Rentals.
-They released their debut album Return of the Rentals the following year, which featured the radio hit "Friends of P".
+They released their debut album, Return of the Rentals, the following year, which featured the radio hit "Friends of P".
 Weezer's second album, Pinkerton, was released in September 1996.
 With a darker, more abrasive sound, Pinkerton was a commercial and critical failure, but attained critical acclaim later.
 Following the mixed response to Pinkerton, Weezer went on a five-year hiatus.

+Lush singer/guitarist Miki Berenyi confirmed in several interviews that the third verse of their hit 1996 song "Ladykillers" was about Sharp.

 In 1998, Sharp left Weezer due to differences with the band members.
 In 2016, he said of his departure: "I don't really know how to speak on this because I don't know what should be kept private and what should be shared.
 I certainly have my view of it, as I'm sure everybody else has their sort of foggy things.
 When you have a group that doesn't communicate, you're going to have a whole lot of different stories."

 In 1999, the Rentals released their second album, Seven More Minutes.
 Among its contributors were Damon Albarn (of Blur and Gorillaz), Donna Matthews (of Elastica), Miki Berenyi (of Lush), and Tim Wheeler (of Ash).
 Maya Rudolph (later of Saturday Night Live) was a member of the touring band during this time.
-The track "My Head is in the Sun" was co-written with Weezer frontman Rivers Cuomo.
+The track "My Head is in the Sun" was co-written with Cuomo.
 The album sold considerably less than Return of the Rentals, and the Rentals went on hiatus in late 1999.